Meet The Team

 Amber Rae Stinebrink

 In 2002, while living on Maui, Amber took her first yoga class (on the beach).
 Not only did she feel a deeper connection to the island, but something inside her was put at ease.
 That day, her intrigue and exploration of yoga began.
 After 11 years of practice, Amber felt an urge to teach and in March 2014 was certified RYT-200 with an Ashtanga-based Power Flow certification through Inner Fire Yoga in Madison, WI, and then earned her 300 hr. training with Rolf Gates in 2021.
 In October 2015 she completed her Aerial Yoga Teacher Training with Deb Sommerhalder at Inner Sun Yoga in Oshkosh, WI.

 Amber’s practices are taught with a continuous focus on linking breath with movement while staying grounded, kind and knowing that yoga will always be a practice.

 Frank began practicing yoga regularly in the late ‘90’s, practicing in multiple studios and ashrams with a variety of teachers in the Chicago area.
-He completed his teacher training with Rolf Gates in 2013 and his 300 hr. training in 2021.
+He completed his 200 hr. teacher training with Rolf Gates in 2013 and his 300 hr. training in 2021.
 Frank has received additional training with Todd Norian at Kripalu and with the Veteran’s Yoga Project.
 Frank has practiced and trained with teachers like Seane Corn, Tias Little, Shiva Rea and Gurumukh Kaur Khalsa, and sharpens his toolbox by seeking out new teachers every chance he gets.

 Frank teaches in the vinyasa flow style, linking each breath and movement.